+Measurement and Data

-Domain Standards for Mathematical Content Aligned Components of Eureka Math Measurement Cluster: Convert like measurement units within a given measurement system. and Data Convert among different-sized standard measurement units within a given measurement system (e.g., convert 5 cm to 0.05 m), and use these conversions in solving multi-step, real world problems.
+Cluster: Convert like measurement units within a given measurement system from a larger unit to a smaller unit.

+5.MD.A.1

+Convert customary and metric measurement units within a single system by expressing measurements of a larger unit in terms of a smaller unit.
+Use these conversions to solve multi-step, real-world problems involving distances, intervals of time, liquid volumes, masses of objects, and money (including problems involving simple fractions or decimals).

 G5 M1 Lesson 4: Use exponents to denote powers of 10 with application to metric conversions.

-G5 M2 Topic D: Measurement Word Problems with Whole Number and Decimal Multiplication G5 M4 Topic C: Multiplication of a Whole Number by a Fraction G5 M4 Lesson 19: Convert measures involving whole numbers, and solve multi-step word problems.
+G5 M2 Topic D: Measurement Word Problems with Whole Number and Decimal Multiplication

+G5 M4 Topic C: Multiplication of a Whole Number by a Fraction

+G5 M4 Lesson 19: Convert measures involving whole numbers, and solve multi-step word problems.

 G5 M4 Lesson 20: Convert mixed unit measurements, and solve multi-step word problems.

 Cluster: Represent and interpret data.

+5.MD.B.2
-5.MD.B.2 Make a line plot to display a data set of measurements in fractions of a unit (1/2, G5 M4 Topic A: Line Plots of Fraction Measurements presented in line plots.

-1/4, 1/8).
-Use operations on fractions for this grade to solve problems involving information
+Make a line plot to display a data set of measurements in fractions of a unit (1/2, 1/4, 1/8).
+Use operations on fractions for this grade to solve problems involving information presented in line plots.